 The Public Address Announcer serves as the verbal communication link between the game officials and the spectators.
 They will announce, over the public address system, information as it pertains to the game.
-Although his/her responsibilities are usually limited to verbal communication, his/her role is oftentimes the most visible of the office officials.
-Obviously, the announcer must work closely with the official scorer in order to obtain the necessary information.
+Although his/her responsibilities are usually limited to verbal communication, his/her role is oftentimes the most visible of the official scorer in order to obtain the necessary information.
 Here are some important things to consider when serving as an announcer.

 - The announcer will be responsible for announcing goals, assists, penalties and other pertinent information as it pertains to the game.
-These announcements are generally made during a stoppage of play in order to minimize distractions for the game. - A good announcer will oftentimes check with representative of each team prior to the start of the game to go over any difficult names to pronounce or clarifications regarding enunciation.
+These announcements are generally made during a stoppage of play in order to minimize distractions for the game. - A good announcer will oftentimes check with representatives of each team prior to the start of the game to go over any difficult names to pronounce or clarifications regarding enunciation.
 This will allow the announcing to occur during the game with minimal confusion and mistakes.